obinnaonyema/weather_api/readme.md

 Data transformation was done in pandas to map months to seasons and create a column for year.
 The final table was saved to a comma delimited file which was ingested into the SQL Server database with SSIS.
 This is a faster approach than writing to database directly from pandas.

-Code for this is in the `etl.py` file.
+Code for this is in the `etl.py` file. `ssis_package.dtsx` contains the final part of the ETL process.

 ## 3. API Implementation